blylei/frabit-toolkit/README.md

   (c) 2022 frabit-toolkit Project maintained and limited by Blylei < blylei.info@gmail.com >
   GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

-  This toolkit is part of frabit-toolkit used for Oracle MySQL and Percona server
+  This toolkit is part of frabit-toolkit used for Oracle's MySQL and Percona server

   GitHub: https://github.com/frabitech/frabit-toolkit
   Version: 2.0.1